 Check your credit score before even thinking of applying for a home loan.
 Cross-reference credit reports from all three credit bureaus.
 Check for inconsistencies, like unpaid or collection accounts.
 Aim for a credit score of 720 or above with 750-850 as your goal.
 Credit scores determine interests rates, and a high interest rate obviously presents a greater financial burden.

 Preparing a budget beforehand gives you a realistic expectation for how much you're able to spend on a home including the accompanying fees.

 Think of fees like property taxes and homeowner association fees.
 If you rented before buying, prepare to start paying more for utilities.
 Consider the amenities that your home will have.
 For example, that new pool won't maintain itself.

 Think about the advantages and disadvantages of getting a fixed rate vs. an adjustable rate mortgage.
 An adjustable rate mortgage might seem tempting with a lower initial interest rate but after a few years the interest rates change.
 The changing nature of these mortgages gets new homeowners into trouble.

-Experts recommend that you have at least 20% of your purchased home value available in your bank.
-If you don't, you'll likely end up needing private mortgage insurance (PMI).
+There are many different loan programs available with varying requirements for a down payment, some with very low down payments.
+If you do not have at least 20% of your purchased home value available in your bank, however, you'll likely end up needing private mortgage insurance (PMI).
 It's a fail-safe if you ever end up defaulting on your loan.
 Although it may be only 1 to 2% of the value of your loan, that money adds up over time.

 Home Loan Length